Discussion: Advanced Strategies

 Who is doing this at IUB?

-The National Study of Student Engagement data show that 68% of IUB seniors engage in class discussion.
+The National Survey of Student Engagement data show that 68% of IUB seniors engage in class discussion.
 Many IUB professors commonly use various discussion techniques with some specific examples listed below.

 Prof. Jill Robinson (Chemistry) uses small groups for problem solving and “clickers” to collect student responses to get students to think deeply about fundamental chemical principles which can influence our climate.
 She does so even though she is teaching a large class (140-student C118: Principles of Chemistry and Biochemistry) and often teaching in a challenging classroom space.